Find out if your business is eligible to apply for workers through the FNQ DAMA

 What you must disclose

-You must provide a statement confirming that your business or any entity you have been associated with has not been investigated or audited in the past five years on compliance with provisions relating to:
+You must provide a declaration confirming that your business or any entity you have been associated with has not been investigated or audited in the past five years on compliance with provisions relating to:

 - industrial relations and workplace relations